AnnsAnns/RIOT/doc/guides/advanced_tutorials/porting_boards.md

 in the board configuration.

-For example a board that is using a custom serial port (via an USB to serial adapter) and that is flashed using openocd by default would have the following content in its `Makefile.include`:
+For example a board that is using a custom serial port (via an USB to serial adapter) and that is flashed using OpenOCD by default would have the following content in its `Makefile.include`:

 ```makefile